The Bensham Belles take on Great River Race

 06 September 2017

 The Bensham Belles have taken on the amazing challenge of the Great River Race on 9 September.
 They will be rowing 21.6 miles down the Thames in aid of raising money for Evelina London.

-The Bensham Belles work in a Special Educational Needs (SEN) secondary school called Bensham Manor.
-Their Assistant Head Teacher Robin Barwick has been their personal and very patient trainer!
+The Bensham Belles work in a special educational needs (SEN) secondary school called Bensham Manor.

-The team is doing the race in memory of Rio (Jo W’s son) and Scarlett (Sarah’s daughter), with whom Evelina London worked immensely hard to save.
-In 2013, Rio at seven years old contracted Meningococcal Septicaemia, Evelina London fought very hard to save him, but sadly he passed away.
+The team is doing the race in memory of Rio (Jo W’s son) and Scarlett (Sarah’s daughter), whom Evelina London worked immensely hard to save.
+In 2013, Rio, at seven years old, contracted Meningococcal Septicaemia.
+Evelina London fought very hard to save him, but sadly he passed away.
 Scarlett was born in 2010 with an undetected congenital heart defect, which Evelina London picked up when she was 10 days old.
 She underwent two heart operations which were unsuccessful.
 Sadly, Scarlett passed away a day before she would have been one month old.
 Both Jo W and Sarah have said: ‘The care and support was second to none and will always be cherished.’

-Evelina London have also helped Leila who was born with a cleft palate back in 2010.
-She had an operation which was a complete success with no long lasting effects.
-Also in 2013, Michael who was only three at the time had a kidney transplant (his father being the donor), he experienced severe complications after his operation which meant that he had to stay at Evelina London for around four weeks, and not the 10 days as originally planned.
+Evelina London have also helped Leila, who was born with a cleft palate back in 2010.
+She had an operation which was a complete success, with no long-lasting side effects.
+Also in 2013, Michael, who was only three at the time, had a kidney transplant (his father being the donor); he experienced severe complications after his operation, which meant that he had to stay at Evelina London for around four weeks, and not 10 days as originally planned.

 Jo M says: ‘We are privileged to get this opportunity to row and raise as much as possible for Evelina London.
 We thank them from the bottom of our hearts for everything that they have done and continue to do.’